 Free 4-yr railcard & decent 0% overdraft

-Santander gives accepted new 123 Student Current Account holders who pay in £500/term a four-year 16-25 Railcard (full-time students aged 26 and over can also get the railcard), which normally costs £120, and gives a third off most rail journeys.
+Santander* gives accepted new 123 Student Current Account holders who pay in £500/term a four-year 16-25 Railcard.
+This is also available to full-time students aged 26 and over.
+Worth about £90 (we valued it against a three-year railcard which normally costs £70 as four-year cards aren't available for general purchase), it gives a third off most rail journeys.

-You'll also get an 'up to £1,500' 0% overdraft for three years (though the amount is judged on a case-by-case basis), and up to £2,000 if your course stretches to five years.
-You could switch to another account with a bigger overdraft after your first year and keep the railcard, as you get it within three weeks of account opening, and it'll be valid for the full four years even if you switch away.
+You'll also get an 'up to £1,500' 0% overdraft for three years, though this amount is judged on a case-by-case basis, and up to £2,000 if your course stretches to five years.
+You could switch to another account with a bigger overdraft after your first year and keep the railcard, as you get it within three weeks of account opening.

-Please let us know your experiences and any problems: Santander feedback.
+Please let us know your experiences and any problems: Santander feedback, but in general we haven't heard many complaints.

 - It goes up to £1,800 in year four and £2,000 in year five, if your course is that long.